yebyen/urbinit/README.md

 Now in Ubuntu, [screen](https://www.debian-administration.org/articles/34) is running with urbit inside, and if you're already familiar with screen, resist the urge to `^A`-`d` and exit the shell, when you want to try and leave your ship running as a background process to come back later.
+I'll explain...

 Unless you are a docker and screen expert, you will have inadvertently stopped the whole container and killed both of `screen` and `vere` in the process.
+Doing this may leave you with a giant 512MB or 1GB core file in your container, committed and saved forever.
+Moving on, since you didn't do that...

 You are in front of a `vere` that runs inside of `screen` under a `bash` with its parent process docker, and your ship is floating at a newly created pier,